stolksdorf/smart-objects/README.md

 ### Default Values

-The property type can also be defined as an array, where the first parameter is the property's type and the second is it's custom default value.
+The property type can also be as an object containing a `default` field.
+This field can be a function, which will be called at creation time.

 	var UserModel = smartObj({
 		props : {
+			name : {
+				type : 'string',
-			name : ['string', 'New User']
+				default : 'New User'
+			},
 			age : 'number',
 			posts : 'array',
+			customData : {
+				type : 'object',
-			customData : ['object', {junk : true}]
+				default : {junk : true}
+			},
 			userType : {
-				tier : ['string', 'bronze']
+				tier : {
-				isAwesome : ['boolean', false]
+					type : 'string',
+					default : 'bronze'
 				},
+				isAwesome : {
+					type : 'boolean',
+					default : false
+				},
+			},
-			additionalData : ['any', {}]
+			additionalData : {
+				type : 'any',
+				default : {}
+			}
 		}
 	});